lukestagoll/chip-8/README.md

 # CHIP-8 Emulator

-A personal project to create a CHIP-8 interpreter in C++ & SDL3, following multiple guides and resources.
+A personal project to create a CHIP-8 interpreter in C++ & Qt, following multiple guides and resources.
 This serves as my gateway into emulator development and low-level systems programming.

 ## Overview